bobbingwide/oik-loader/readme.txt

 It dynamically loads the required plugin for a block.

 = Which plugins can I deactivate? =
-Once all the blocks for a plugin have been generated then the plugin can be deactived.
+Once all the blocks for a plugin have been generated then the plugin can be deactivated.

 With the following exceptions:
 - oik-blocks - since these blocks are used in all content
 - plugins upon which oik-blocks depends for server side rendering

-Gutenberg is optional.
+- any other plugins that deliver blocks that are used throughout the site

+The site should operate with/without Gutenberg being activated.

 == Screenshots ==